Named Entity Disambiguation is important in a Knowledge Graph Search System

 Part of the process involved in telling apart named entities that share the same names is using information about named entities from the knowledge base to create a named entity dictionary.
 The articles from Wikipedia associated with the named entities are extracted from the knowledge base, to do so.

-This disambiguation dataset will likely also include category information identifying the categories that are associated with each named entity.
+This named entity disambiguation dataset will likely also include category information identifying the categories that are associated with each named entity.
 This disambiguation module uses the disambiguation dataset to learn about the strength of the relationships between words from the query context and categories from category taxonomy.

-Augmenting Search Results by Senses of Entity Names
+Augmenting Search Results by Named Entity Disambiguation

 The patent tells us that it might augment the search results it shows based upon an identified named entity.
 Augmenting the search results can mean grouping search results by the different senses of the disambiguated names, and adding annotations, snippets or other content that further identify or describe the search results (individually or in groups) based on the disambiguated names.